-In very general terms, Olive Oil is extracted by the pressing or crushing of olives.
+In very general terms, Olive Oil is the fruit juice extracted by the pressing or crushing of olives.
 The different varieties or classifications of Olive Oil are a result of the type of pressing, acidity levels, and the extent of processing the oil has undergone.
-When buying Olive Oil you will want to obtain the highest possible quality Extra Virgin Olive Oil.
+When buying Olive Oil you will want to obtain the highest possible quality Extra Virgin Olive Oil to take advantage of the recognized health benefits associated with it, and for its fresh flavours.
 Some of the more common types or classifications of Olive Oil and their meanings include the following:

 Extra Virgin Olive Oil

 The oil that comes from the first "pressing" of the olive solely by mechanical or other physical means, and is extracted without using heat (a cold press) or chemicals.
 The oil must not be altered in any way.
 It can only be treated by washing, decanting, centrifuging and filtering.
 Extra Virgin Olive Oil contains no more than 0.8% acidity (0.8 grams per 100 grams, expressed as oleic acid), and is judged to have a superior taste.
 The less the Olive Oil is handled, and the closer it is to its natural state, the better the oil.
 If the Olive Oil meets all the criteria, it can be designated as "extra virgin".
 It must have no flavour or aroma faults.
 NOTE: All of our extra virgin olive oils registered an acidity of less than 0.3% at the time of crush, and the majority falling between 0.1 and 0.2%.

 Virgin Olive Oil

 Virgin Olive Oil which has a free acidity of not more than 2.0% (2 grams per 100 grams expressed as oleic acid) and the other characteristics which correspond to the extra virgin category above.